Congratulations on all of your hard work to reach this point! It’s a huge accomplishment.

 You might be excited, disappointed, surprised or strangely calm – or a complete mix of emotions.
-Regardless of how you’ve done, one thing is true: you can finally put aside all of the speculation and trepidation about your score.
+No matter how you’ve done, one thing is true: you can finally put aside all of the speculation and nailbiting about your score.
 You’ve got your number and – when you’re ready – you can start thinking about your future in concrete reality.

 What happens next will be different for every student, but it all starts with how your score matches up with your goals.
 Here’s what to do, no matter what ATAR you’ve achieved.